eoppe1022/joker/README.md

 # joker
-The package that you've always wanted -- a package that returns a random knock-knock joke
+The package that you've always wanted -- a package that returns jokes

 ## Installation
 You can install `joker` from github with: